-- Publicly let people and brands know if you feel they are producing events, content, communication and/or products that exclude BAME people and ask them to explain their decisions.
+- Let companies know if you feel they are excluding BAME people and ask them to explain their decisions.

-- Suggest BAME experts, brand partners, real life weddings, stories and/or stock image sites that might help them to improve diversity and become more inclusive.
+- Suggest BAME experts, stories and/or stock image sites to help brands become more diverse and inclusive.

-- Recommend and tag brands in their category that celebrate and embrace diversity to show them what good looks like and remind them that being inclusive brings a competitive advantage.
+- Recommend brands that are celebrating diversity to show what good looks like and remind businesses that inclusion brings a competitive advantage.

 Of course there are always barriers in the way of progress.
-Like most small-medium sized businesses my company Patchwork doesn’t have advertising budgets that stretch to casting agencies and models and creative direction and styling and photography.
+Like most small-medium sized businesses, Patchwork doesn’t have advertising budgets that stretch to casting agencies and models and creative direction and styling and photography.
 Like most independent businesses we rely heavily on free stock photography which is another industry that has a huge problem with diversity.

-When we built our prototype platform in 2014 the total absence of good quality BAME imagery on free stock sites meant we resorted to stealing Beyonce’s feet, Kelly Rowland’s hands and Jay Z’s legs to use on our site.
-We literally zoomed in on photos that were available of famous black celebrities, cropped them and used them – hoping if we got caught at least being sued by Beyonce would raise awareness of the issue.
+When we built the prototype platform for our gift registry and honeymoon fund in 2014 the total absence of good quality BAME imagery on free stock sites meant we resorted to stealing Beyonce’s feet, Kelly Rowland’s hands and Jay Z’s legs to use on our site.
+We literally zoomed in on photos of famous black celebrities on beaches, cropped them and used them across our honeymoon fund templates – hoping if we got caught at least being sued by Beyonce would raise awareness of the issue.
 We also asked friends if we could use their own personal images and then invested the small budgets we did have for super expensive ‘niche’ BAME stock photography.

-- Don’t let the availability of imagery be an excuse.
-Check out the culturally diverse stock sites listed here by Jenni Brown.
+- Use and recommend culturally diverse stock photography sites listed here by Jenni Brown

-- Put pressure on stock companies that aren’t doing so good to encourage them to invest
+- Put pressure on stock sites that aren’t inclusive to encourage them to invest

 As a small female led team of five white straight people our current team definitely doesn’t represent the diverse audience we serve.
 Of course as our team grows we’ll have the opportunity to address this imbalance but in the meantime we need to ensure our existing team is doing everything we can to improve diversity and inclusion whilst recognising our own white privilege and bias.